MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/security-options/network-access-do-not-allow-storage-of-passwords-and-credentials-for-network-authentication.md

 ---
-title: Network access: Do not allow storage of passwords and credentials for network authentication
+title: Network access - Do not allow storage of passwords and credentials for network authentication
 description: "Windows Server Security" ms.custom: na ms.prod: windows-server-threshold